justinkambic/justinkambic.github.io/_posts/2018-02-17-streaming-twitter-with-the-elastic-stack.md

 ### Logstash
 Lastly, [Logstash](https://www.elastic.co/guide/en/logstash/current/installing-logstash.html).
 This one is a little trickier - if you're using Java version 9, you'll need to switch to version 8.
-This is where the [SDKMAN]() tool comes in handy, because it allows you to very easily swap between Java versions in multiple terminal windows.
+This is where the [SDKMAN](http://sdkman.io/) tool comes in handy, because it allows you to very easily swap between Java versions in multiple terminal windows.

 ## Implementation
-If you followed the guides on setting up the Elastic stack, you should now have a running instance of Elasticsearch and Kibana.
-There are a few ways to test Logstash is working, but the easiest is to supply it with a basic pipeline.
+If you followed the guides on setting up the Elastic stack, you should now have running instances of Elasticsearch and Kibana.
+There are a few ways to test your Logstash installation, but the easiest is to supply it with a basic pipeline.

 You can read more about getting started with Logstash [here](https://www.elastic.co/guide/en/logstash/current/first-event.html), but